coq/coq/doc/sphinx/proof-engine/ltac2.rst

          Ltac2 Eval (f false).

       In the definition, the `f` in the body is resolved statically because the definition is marked recursive.
+It is equivalent to `Ltac2 mutable f x := let rec g b := if b then 0 else g true in g x` (alpha renaming the internal `f` to `g` to make the behavior clearer).
       In the first re-definition, the `f` in the body is resolved dynamically.
       This is witnessed by the second re-definition.

 Printing Ltac2 tactics
 ~~~~~~~~~~~~~~~~~~~~~~